Ultan-Kearns/ultan-kearns/README.md

 + My college projects
 + Personal Projects I'm currently working on in my spare time

-Here's some facts about me in case you're looking for a quick rundown :)
+Here's some facts about me in case you're looking for a quick rundown :smile:

 Facts about me: